 Senseware has increased their lead in wireless real-time IAQ solutions.
 Our patented Modular IoT Architecture allows us to bring next-generation sensors to market faster than the competition.
-Ask us about our new IAQ products that feature PM sensing of particle sizes as small as 0.3 μm, and photoionization detector (PID) sensors for VOCs.
+Ask us about our groundbreaking IAQ-I product that validates the effectiveness of Needlepoint Bipolar Ionization, our new IAQ products that feature PM sensing of particle sizes as small as 0.3 μm, and photoionization detector (PID) sensors for VOCs.
 By every objective measure, our tech outpaces the IAQ industry.

 The Next Step:

 Don’t Fall Victim To Static Air

 Modern HVAC systems are typically expected to operate in accordance with ASHRAE 62.1.
 In theory, the design ventilation rates will result in spatial CO2 levels of 700 ppm above the outdoor levels.
 Actual airflow rates within distinct interior spaces can deviate significantly, creating zones prone to over-ventilation and under-ventilation.

 Ventilation standards based on CO2 do not address current concerns about diluting pollutants such as infectious aerosols (e.g., COVID-19).
 The ASHRAE Position Document on Infectious Aerosols suggests different mitigation strategies, including the increase of ventilation air, and use of more efficient air delivery strategies.

 Real-Time Airflow Monitoring

 A distributed grid of airflow sensors enables real-time monitoring to ensure that air dilution is equalized across the space.
 This is especially important where agile workplace strategies have been implemented without any changes to the ventilation system.